heyjiawei/learnInPublic/babel.md

   - to disable the cache, set `BABEL_DISABLE_CACHE=1`
 - this module explicitly disallows re-entrant compilation, e.g. Babel's own compilation logic explicitly cannot trigger further compilation of any other files on the fly.
 - `@babel/register` does not support compiling native Node.js ES modules on the fly, since currently there is no stable API for intercepting ES modules loading.

+# Loose mode

+Many plugins in Babel have two modes:

+- A normal mode follows the semantics of ECMAScript 6 as closely as possible.
+- A loose mode produces simpler ES5 code.

+Normally, it is recommended to not use loose mode.
+The pros and cons are:

+- Pros: The generated code is potentially faster and more compatible with older engines.
+It also tends to be cleaner, more “ES5-style”.
+- Con: You risk getting problems later on, when you switch from transpiled ES6 to native ES6.
+That is rarely a risk worth taking.